 The ability to produce a clear color still photo whether live or recorded; and

-A date and time stamp embedded in all recordings which shall always be synchronized and set correctly and shall not significantly obscure the picture.
+A date and time stamp embedded in all recordings which shall always be synchronized and set correctly and may not significantly obscure the picture.

 Reporting Requirements.

-Marijuana Establishment Agents must document and report any unusual discrepancy in weight or inventory to the Commission and Law Enforcement Authorities not more than 24 hours of the discovery of such a discrepancy.
+Marijuana Establishment Agents shall document and report any unusual discrepancy in weight or inventory to the Commission and Law Enforcement Authorities not more than 24 hours of the discovery of such a discrepancy.

 Marijuana Establishment Agents shall report to the Commission and Law Enforcement Authorities any vehicle accidents, diversions, losses, or other reportable incidents that occur during transport, not more than 24 hours of such accidents, diversions, losses, or other reportable incidents.